mikesmith012/mikesmith012.github.io/_posts/2023-05-18-intro-to-deep-learning.md

 ## Results

-The results of the classifer were really impressive.
+The results of the classifier were really impressive.
 Here is the resulting confusion matrix and t-SNE projections:

 ![](/images/confusion_matrix.png "confusion matrix")

 ![](/images/tsne_projections.png "tsne projections")

-The image classifer did get a couple of images wrong as shown in these top losses.
-But overall really good as a first image classifer!
+The image classifier did get a couple of images wrong as shown in these top losses.
+But overall really good as a first image classifier!

 ![](/images/top_losses.png "top losses")